-Accounts receivable consist primarily of receivables due from customers of Progressive Leasing and amounted to \$72.5 million and \$66.3 million, net of allowances, as of March 31, 2022 and December 31, 2021, respectively.
+Accounts receivable consist primarily of receivables due from customers of Progressive Leasing and amounted to \$56.5 million and \$66.3 million, net of allowances, as of September 30, 2022 and December 31, 2021, respectively.

 The Company maintains an accounts receivable allowance, which primarily relates to its Progressive Leasing operations and, to a lesser extent, receivables from Vive's POS partners.
 The Company's policy is to record an allowance for uncollectible renewal payments based on historical collection experience.
-Other qualitative factors are considered in estimating the allowance, such as current and forecasted business trends including, but not limited to, the potential unfavorable impacts of the COVID-19 pandemic on our businesses.
-We believe government stimulus measures in the first half of 2021 contributed to the favorable payment trends we experienced following those measures.
-Given the significant uncertainty regarding the impacts of increasing inflation and the COVID-19 pandemic on our business, a high level of estimation was involved in determining the allowance as of March 31, 2022.
+Other qualitative factors are considered in estimating the allowance, such as current and forecasted business trends including, but not limited to, the potential unfavorable impacts of the significant increase in inflation and the COVID-19 pandemic on our businesses.
+Given the significant uncertainty regarding the impacts of increasing inflation and the COVID-19 pandemic on our businesses.
+Given the significant uncertainty the allowance as of September 30, 2022.
 Therefore, actual future accounts receivable write-offs may differ materially from the allowance.
-If the recent increase in inflation, which has risen at a greater pace than seen in decades, continues in future periods, such a development may adversely impact our customers' ability to continue to make payments to the Company.
+If the recent increase in inflation, which has risen at a greater pace than seen in decades, continues in future periods, or if the current level of inflation does not decrease, such developments may further adversely impact our customers' ability to continue to make payments to the Company.
 The provision for uncollectible renewal payments is recorded as a reduction of lease revenues and fees within the condensed consolidated statements of earnings.
 For customer lease agreements that are past due, the Company's policy is to write-off lease receivables after 120 days.